Bylaws of The Association of Professional Dog Trainers, Inc.

 Section 1 - Name

-The name of the association is The Association of Pet Dog Trainers, Inc., (the “Association”).
+The name of the association is The Association of Professional Dog Trainers, Inc., (the “Association”).

-The Board of Trustees shall establish and publish a mission statement, vision statement, and guiding principles for the organization.
-The Board of Trustees shall periodically review these documents to reconcile them with any changes to the association’s direction.
+The Board of Trustees shall establish and publish a core purpose, vision statement, and core beliefs and values for the organization.
+The Board of Trustees shall periodically review these documents to reconcile them with any changes to the association's direction.
 These statements and principles may be amended at a regular meeting by the affirmative vote of three quarters of the whole Board of Trustees.

 Section 3 - Offices